AntoineMerlet/Robotics/README.md

 And finally, you will find in the report folder and the presentation one, all the elements necessary for the good realization of them, ie photos, videos and the report itself.

-Just after are some videos of some basic movements of the robot whih are possible to do :
+Just after are some videos of some basic movements of the robot which are possible to do :
 [![Demo video](https://img.youtube.com/vi/FClwrSILzI4/0.jpg)](https://youtu.be/FClwrSILzI4)
 [![Demo video](https://img.youtube.com/vi/ii4MWwOrxws/0.jpg)](https://youtu.be/ii4MWwOrxws)
 [![Demo video](https://img.youtube.com/vi/kcxKbuMNRy4/0.jpg)](https://youtu.be/kcxKbuMNRy4)